-Site name Condition Summary Conservation Areas Barwell B (Arthur Street), Barwell Poor Contains examples of buildings in a poor state of repair.
-The quality of some buildings has been diminished as alterations have resulted in the loss of architectural features.
-Modern developments appear out of context with historic streetscapes.
-Deteriorating trend.
-Hinckley Town Centre Poor Contains 23 listed buildings and 1 scheduled monument.
-High number of buildings are in need of repair.
+Site Name Designation Condition Summary Hinckley Town Conservation Area Poor Contains 23 listed buildings and one Scheduled Monument.
+Centre High number of buildings are in need of repair.
 Deterioration and replacement of streetscape features and important buildings.
 Loss of historic shop fronts and replacement with modern versions not in keeping with setting.
 Impact of traffic on character of area.
 Deteriorating trend.
-Hinckley Hollycroft, Hinckley Very bad Introduction of non-traditional materials.
+Hinckley Hollycroft, Hinckley Conservation Area Very bad Introduction of non-traditional materials.
 Deterioration in the original fabric, materials and detailing of buildings, and inappropriate alterations.
 Impact of traffic on character of area.
 Loss of key spaces between buildings.
-No significant change in condition.
+Improving trend.
+Barwell B (Arthur Street), Barwell Conservation Area Poor Contains examples of buildings in a poor state of repair.
+The quality of some buildings has been diminished as alterations have resulted in the loss of architectural features.
+Modern developments appear out of context with historic streetscapes.
+Deteriorating trend.